flashlight/flashlight/flashlight/app/asr/tutorial/README.md

 See the [full documentation](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr) for more general training or decoding instructions.

-## Finetuning with Existing Model with Already-Labeled Audio
+## Finetuning a Pretrained Model with Already-Labeled Audio

-The outline below describes the end-to-end process of finetuning an existing acoustic model.
+The outline below describes the end-to-end process of finetuning a pretrained acoustic model.
 In several steps:
 1. *Preprocessing the audio.*

     a.
 Most [audio formats](http://libsndfile.github.io/libsndfile/formats.html) are supported and are automatically detected.